Talking about money may lead to better and more harmonious relationships. Listen now for some life hacks to help you get these conversations started.

 So you all want to have the opportunity to live a sustainable financial life.
 You don’t want to run out of money.
 And so when you think about that, it can start helping you approach a conversation.

 That’s it for this episode.
 If you really like the episode, please share it with your family and friends.
-If you have a topic you’d like us to address, email us at AboutMoney@wellsfargo.com.
 The About Money podcast is produced by Wells Fargo.

 Announcer: